vitiral/fiction-civboot/toll/healing2.md

 Since this whole Civboot is built to be "as simple as possible" you would figure repairing a problem like this would be easy.
 "Easy for who?" is the relevant question.
-You see, this tin can was built with the idea that there would be lots of _experts_ living in it, each with eight or more years of training for the complexities related to their specialty.
+You see, it was built with the idea that there would be lots of experts living in it, each with eight or more years of training for the complexities related to their specialty.
 This particular issue should be done by someone with training in mechanical engineering.
 Unfortunately our resident mechanical engineer checked out a few months ago and is currently sleeping rent free in a compost heap.

 By the way, in case anyone is reading this -- yes I have gone from being a sobbing drunk to being an insufferable snarky bastard.
 Vulgar jokes are a coping